sprnva/docs/app/views/update/v1.x/database.md

     echo $response;
 });
 ```
-this will seed datas to the selected table which is `customers` with the number of `1000` iterations and a column names with values to seed.
+this will seed datas to the selected table which is `customers` with the number of `1000` iterations and a column names with values to seed from the `$tableColumns`.

 ## with
 Sometimes we forgot the n+1 problem in developing and fetching datas in our application.
 This problem can cause tremendous amount of speed/memory consumption and creates a low performance application.
 Sprnva solve this problem using `with` method.

 When using the `with` method this will add all the data of the foreign key to the result of the selected table.

-Using this method is like saying as:  `get this selected table "with" all the data of it's selected foreign key`
+Using this method is like saying as:  `"get this selected table "with" all the data of it's selected foreign key"`
 ```php
 with([
     'relational-table' => [